The Pensions Ombudsman

 This is not to say that you have no recourse if your benefits are cut but there will be more steps involved in proving what would happen to your individual rights under different types of pensions.
-For example, pensioners with personal savings can chose from several legal remedies including suing an employer’s trustees through the courts – and this may well provide better results than complaining about unfair treatment by just one type of organisation.
+For example, pensioners with personal savings can chose from several legal remedies including suing an employer’s trustees through the courts – and this may well provide better results than complaining about unfair treatment by just one type of organization.

 The Difference Between Financial Services Ombudsman and Pensions Ombudsman

 There are some significant differences between the two.
-The Financial Services Ombudsman is an independent body that provides a free service for people who have complaints about how their financial services provider has dealt with them – in essence; it handles disputes.
+The Financial Services Ombudsman1 is an independent body that provides a free service for people who have complaints about how their financial services provider has dealt with them – in essence; it handles disputes.
 This includes issues related to bank account charges and investments; insurance products like mortgages, car or home policies; credit cards or loans.”

 On the other hand,

-The Pensions Ombudsman does not deal with these types of complaints.
+The Pensions Ombudsman2 does not deal with these types of complaints.
 Still, he only deals with pension complaints explicitly related to occupational schemes – so those provided by employers as opposed to personal pension arrangements.”

 The Pensions Ombudsman is an external office that deals with complaints about occupational pension schemes.
-This comes under the remit of The Pensions Regulator, responsible for overseeing and regulating occupational pension schemes in England, Wales and Scotland.
+This comes under the remit of The Pensions Regulator, responsible for overseeing and regulating occupational pension schemes in England, Wales, and Scotland.

 Got Questions?
 Check These First